dkvc/gpkgstatus/faqs.md

 **4. If you know that testing is hitting limits of robots.txt (or almost DDoSing) the site, why didn't you stop it earlier?**

-**A:** I had no idea that testing was DDoSing the site until I found that tests are failing for some reason on Github.
+**A:** I apologize for oversight on my part.
+I had no idea that testing was DDoSing the site until I found that tests are failing for some reason on Github.
 I started tracking the issue down and it appears that testing across multiple python versions are DDoSing the site.
 I tried to add a sleep timer to avoid DDoSing based on *Crawl Delay* field of [robots.txt](https://bodhi.fedoraproject.org/robots.txt) on site temporarily.
 Since the next major update changes crawling to API, *the testing is no longer done automatically by Actions as well as no longer mantained*.

 **5. Is there any significance of [this project](https://github.com/dkvc/gpkgstatus) when there is [Bodhi CLI](https://bodhi.readthedocs.io/en/stable/man_bodhi.html)?**